Teiyo22/ing-sw-2026-hu-hu-jin-jin/README.md

 - UI (TUI | GUI, default: TUI)

 For each prompt, if the input is invalid, then the default value will be used.

+## Additional notes
+- For the best experience on Windows it is recommended to use cmd as powershell does not support ANSI codes for colored texts.
+- For the best experience with TUI, it is recommend to use terminal at fullscreen.

 ## How to setup the database
 #### Linux: